-A social media program, in order to deliver results, must have a purpose rooted in business objectives.
+A social media program, to deliver results, must have a purpose rooted in business objectives.

 How to Create a Roadmap by Turning Objectives into Targets

-In order to set targets for goals there are a few approaches you have to take.
+To set targets for goals, there are a few approaches you have to take.
 First, it is much clearer to label targets as “performance targets,” “training targets,” and “sales targets” instead of having no clear label.
-Next, when setting social media targets it isn’t as simple as saying you want “more followers,” “more mentions,” “growing market share,” and “increasing sales.”
+Next, when setting social media targets, it isn’t as simple as saying you want “more followers,” “more mentions,” “growing market share,” and “increasing sales.”
 You need to be more specific.
-For instance, “gaining 300 mentions a day,” and “increasing followers by 6,000 a month.”
+For instance, “gaining 300 mentions a day” and “increasing followers by 6,000 a month.”

 Why is it good to set up your social media targets as stated?
 Two reasons.
 One reason is that it makes your organization focus on ways to achieve goals.
 It switches their attitudes from maintenance mode to problem-solving mode.
 The second reason is that setting specific targets makes there be accountability.
 It is one thing to show vague progress.
 It is another to make someone accountable for successfully hitting or failing to hit a goal.

-The Top 5 Business Functions that can easily enhanced by a social media program
+The Top 5 Business Functions that can be easily enhanced by a social media program

 Social media allows your organization to increase the efficiency of their customer support practice, and customer satisfaction.
-It increases the efficiency of the customer support practice, and customer satisfaction because customers don’t have to jump through hoops to simply get your attention.
-There are people monitoring what your customers say to you and that means faster response rates.
+It increases the efficiency of the customer support practice and customer satisfaction because customers don’t have to jump through hoops to simply get your attention.
+There are people monitoring what your customers are saying to you, and that means faster response rates.

-There are two stuff you have to do to create a social media program for your customer support practice.
+There are two things you have to do to create a social media program for your customer support practice.
 The first one is to train a customer service representative to use social media.
-This is a lot easier than hiring a social media expert and training him in customer support.
-The second one you have to do in order to infuse social media into the customer support practice is buying an advances social media monitoring tool.
+This is a lot easier than hiring a social media expert and training them in customer support.
+The second one you have to do to infuse social media into the customer support practice is buying an advanced social media monitoring tool.
 These tools are very helpful.
-One reason js because anytime your company is talked about online you get notified.
+One reason is that anytime your company is talked about online you get notified.

-If your company has a bad image online then a public relations professional has to do what is called online reputation management.
-This term means the public relations professional can spread across the online media the truth in order to make your organization have a better image.
+If your company has a bad image online, then a public relations professional has to do what is called online reputation management.
+This term means the public relations professional can spread across the online media the truth to make your organization have a better image.